Python-Test-Engineer/PyTest-Full-Stack/README.md

 ## Repository Purpose

-Please visit [PyTest Cookbook](https://pytest-cookbook.netlify.app/) for more details
+Please visit [PyTest Cookbook](https://pytest-cookbook.com/) for more details.

 There are many Command Line options to sort by test_id, test_name, asc, desc, by folders and to randomise.
 See PyTest Cookbook